 Having a large group of rowdy friends who cannot put two words together in a conversation to save their life but knows how to party is not the kind of people that an introvert would generally look for.

-In order to survive, introverts require the occasional nudge, though they will never admit to it.
+To survive, introverts require the occasional nudge, though they will never admit to it.

 This is where having an extrovert partner pays up.

 However, this trust is hard to earn for the extrovert.
-They have to be very careful and not push the introvert further away due to unprecedented nagging.
+They have to be careful and not push the introvert further away due to unprecedented nagging.

 When it comes to introverts in love relationships, they are very protective about their personality and identity, and it should not be taken lightly.